Laser Safety for High Intensity Lasers in New York State

 What is a Mobile Laser?

 If you have a laser cutter in a facility, or are operating physics tests within a space, these lasers do not require a Certification.
-The moment any laser of any wattage becomes "Mobile" - leaves a closed and protected space where the public is not trained, or instructed, and the laser is within that sphere of use, NYS requires a mobile laser licensed operator.
+The moment any laser of any wattage (with some exceptions outlined below) becomes "Mobile" - leaves a closed and protected space where the public is not trained, or instructed, and the laser is within that sphere of use, NYS requires a mobile laser licensed operator.

 Code Rule 50 Definitions: